Hofu, Japan: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. It's important that you pick the right kind.
-The vast majority of adapters available online are just plug changers and require your devices to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Take care to find the necessary type.
+The vast majority of adapters available are just plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most locations.

 • Airplane phone mount